mvadari/specs/Permissioned DEX XLS.md

 |------------|-----------|-----------|---------------|-------------|
 |`DomainID`| |`string`|`Hash256`|The domain that the offer must be a part of.|

+#### 4.1.1. `Flags`

+This spec proposes an additional flag, to indicate whether the offer should consider only the `DomainID`'s Permissioned DEX or also include the open DEX.

 ### 4.2.
 Failure Conditions

 The existing set of failure conditions for `OfferCreate` will continue to exist.